A new sieve for restricted multiset counting: Introduction

 However, $N_{\{a_1, a_2, \dots, a_{i}\}}$ is usually depending on $\{a_1, a_2, \dots, a_{i}\}$ and thus it seems infeasible to use this formula to obtain a nice bound on $|\overline{\mathcal{M}}_d(X)|$.

-Clearly, the restricted multiset sum problem is a natural generalization of the subset sum problem and thus is \textbf{NP}-complete.
+Clearly, the restricted multiset sum problem is a natural generalization of the subset sum problem and thus is \textbf{\#P-complete}.
 In this paper, we try to study the counting version of this problem.
-We establish several combinatorial identities, which in some cases give interesting closed formulas.
+We establish several combinatorial identities, which in some cases give interesting closed-form expressions.